jboss-jdf/jdf-site/_partials/contributing_examples.md

 * Take a look at Maven POM Versions Checklist if you want to add dependencies to your project
 * When your quickstart is ready for review, let the JBoss Developer Framework team know on the [dev list](#{site.base_url}/forums/jdf-dev).

+The TicketMonster source code is readily accessible.
+If you plan on contributing to the project, we encourage you to clone the repository and build the quickstarts.
+If you just want to browse the source, or track the latest activity, you can do so by visiting the [Git Repository](http://github.com/jboss-jdf/ticket-monster) in your web browser.